Double Generative Adversarial Networks for Conditional Independence Testing: Literature review on conditional independence testing

-In other words, the validity of GCIT requires the root mean squared total variation distance in \eqref{eqn:tv} to converge at a faster rate than $n^{-1/2}$.
+In other words, \change{in order to control the type-I error}, GCIT requires the total variation distance measure in (\ref{eqn:tv}) to converge at a faster rate than $n^{-1/2}$.
 However, this rate cannot be achieved in general.
-In our simple Example 1, we have $\widetilde{D} \ge c$ for some universal constant $c>0$.
-Consequently, $D$ in \eqref{eqn:excesspvalue} is not $o(1)$.
-Proposition \ref{prop1} shows that, even if we know a priori that the linear model holds, $D$ is not to decay to zero as $n$ grows to infinity.
+In our Example 1, we have $\widetilde{D} \ge c$ for some constant $c>0$.
+Consequently, $D$ in (\ref{eqn:excesspvalue}) is not $o(1)$.
+Proposition \ref{prop1} shows that, even if we know a priori that the linear model holds, $D$ does not decay to zero as $n$ tends to infinity.
 In practice, we do not have such prior model information.
 Then it would be even more difficult to estimate the conditional distribution $P_{X|Z}$.
-Therefore, using GANs to approximate $P_{X|Z}$ does not guarantee a negligible approximation error, nor the validity of the test.
+Therefore, using GANs to approximate $P_{X|Z}$ does not guarantee a negligible approximation error.